Maiolino-Au/scRNAseq_tutorial/README.md

 ## Load the data in R - WORK IN PROGRESS

+The first step in the analysis of datas it is to load them in your working environment.
+But first we need to understant how they are structured.

+After allignemnt, scRNA-seq data is typically stored in a sparse matrix.
+A full matrix is a table, with row and columns, in which every value is stored.
+This is not efficient for scRNA-seq data, as most of the value in the matrix will be zero (the majority of the genes are not expresset in a given cell).
+A sparse matrix is a data structure that only stores non zero values, greatly reducing the memory usage.
+A sparse matrix is divided in three files:

+- `matrix.mtx.gz`: the sparse matrix in Matrix Market format, which contains the non-zero values of the matrix, along with their row and column indices.
+- `features.tsv.gz`: a tab-separated file that contains the gene names and their corresponding indices in the sparse matrix.
+This file is used to map the gene names to their indices in the matrix.
+- `barcodes.tsv.gz`: a tab-separated file that contains the cell barcodes and their corresponding indices in the sparse matrix.
+This file is used to map the cell barcodes to their indices in the matrix.

+We therefore have two files with the names of rows and columns, and one with the value of the matrix and their coordinates.
+We can reassemble the sparse matrix in R.

 ### Load the spares matrix separately - WORK IN PROGRESS